Yui007/bato_downloader/README.md

 *   **Download All Button:** Downloads all chapters of the currently loaded manga.
 *   **Download Range Button:** Prompts for a chapter range (e.g., `1-10`) and downloads those chapters.
 *   **Convert to PDF Checkbox:** Enable this to convert downloaded chapters into PDF files.
+*   **Convert to CBZ Checkbox:** Enable this to convert downloaded chapters into CBZ (comic book archive) files.
-*   **Keep Images Checkbox:** Enable this (along with "Convert to PDF") to keep original image files after PDF conversion.
+*   **Keep Images Checkbox:** Enable this (along with "Convert to PDF" or "Convert to CBZ") to keep original image files after conversion.
 *   **Select Output Dir Button:** Allows you to choose a directory where downloaded manga will be saved.
+*   **Settings Button:** Configure download performance with separate controls for chapter and image concurrency.
 *   **Progress Bar:** Shows the download progress.
 *   **Output Log:** Displays messages, search results, and download status.